Ada-C18/back-end-inspiration-board/README.md

 **A user, can be able to...**

-- Press a "+1" icon on a single card, to indicate that I agree with it.
+- Press a "+1" icon on a single card, to indicate that an agreement with it.
 - See the number of "+1"s on a single card.
 Every card starts with zero "+1"s.

 ### Deployment